 Water is your friend

 Just remember this simple tip.
 When your lawn turns brown it needs water!
 Just like all the plants in your home and gardens, your lawn needs water as well.
+You can also get some Scottish cobblestones that are one of the most popular garden gravel types and very decorative.
 If you deprive it of that then it will fall prey to disease and possible insect damage.
 This summer when the heat turns up make sure you have a few sprinklers ready to help things out.
 Water for a long time, not a short time.
 Your goal is to drench the soil deeply so the moisture gets down to the roots.
 That means water in the early mornings ONLY and do it in each spot for around 45 minutes to 60 Minutes.
 If your lawn browns out then you can revive it easily by doing this.
 Another important tip is that your lawn should receive around 1 1/4″ – 1 1/2″ per week in water!
 That should be all you really need to know to take care of your lawn for the summer ahead.
 Remember, we can provide the nutrients but you need to care for your lawn by mowing and watering properly.